neryash/MashovAPI/README.md

-# What is this?
+# Mashov API JS?

-A nodeJS wrapper for Mashov API
+This is a nodeJS wrapper for the [Mashov system](https://web.mashov.info/students/login)

-#Installation
+# Installation

 `npm i MashovAPI`